belfortlabs/hello-fpga/README.md

 ### Specify FPGA cores

 If you want to specify the number of FPGA cores to use, you can use the alternative `connect_to()` instead of the `connect()` function.
-This can be useful for development purposes or distributing access of the resources to multiple applications or users.
+This can be useful for development purposes or distributing access of the resources to multiple users.

 ```Rust
 let mut fpga_key = BelfortServerKey::from(&server_key);